 At the hospital, patients are offered high quality treatment based on international guidelines and with the best available technological equipment.

-A close collaboration with the primary health care system is necessary in order to ensure good patient follow-up at all levels.
-This includes GP’s, home care nursing staff, and local nursing homes.
+A close collaboration with the primary health care system is necessary to ensure good patient follow-up at all levels.
+This includes GP’s, home care nursing staff and local nursing homes.

-One of our most pronounced aims is the integration between the clinic and the research centre European Palliative Care Research Centre (PRC).
-All consultants are expected to take a PhD, and junior registrars are also heavily involved in clinical studies.
+One of our most pronounced aims is an integration between the clinic and research activity both locally and in national and international collaborations.
+Consultants are expected to take a PhD, and junior registrars are also heavily involved in clinical studies.

 The palliative care department is fully integrated with the oncological department of the clinic, both geographically and with regards to supportive services, such as laboratories, radiotherapy etc.

-A regional centre of excellence in palliative care is also affiliated with the department, which is responsible for palliative education and research on a regional basis.
-On an international level this is attended to by the PRC.
+A regional centre for palliative care is also affiliated with the department, which is responsible for palliative education and research on a regional basis.
+On an international level this is attended to by our collaboration with the European Palliative Care Research Centre (PRC).